stakater/stakater-docs/docs/content/sre/pipelines/openshift-pipelines/deploying-delivery-pipeline.md

 These secrets will be required to access github and container registry during the pipeline

-::: details 3.2.1 Provide Github Credentials
+::: details 3.2.1 Provide GitHub Credentials

 Configure Tekton pipeline to access GitHub by the secret: `secret-github-credentials.yaml`
 ```bash
 vi secrets/secret-github-credentials.yaml
 ```

-Provide base64 encoded `username`, `email` and `password` of Github account in the given fields respectively.
+Provide base64 encoded `username`, `email` and `password` of GitHub account in the given fields respectively.

 ::: tip TIP: Convert text to base64
 ```bash